Workers Compensation

 The Top 10 Most Dangerous Jobs in Australia

-What are the most dangerous jobs?
+What are the most dangerous jobs in Australia?

 Unexpected accidents can happen in all workplaces but some occupations are more at risk than others.
-Here are the top 10 most dangerous jobs in Australia, based on Safe Work Australia’s work-related fatality and injury statistics
+Here are the top 10 most dangerous jobs in Australia, based on Safe Work Australia’s work-related fatality and injury statistics.

 Road and Rail Drivers